-Agents can use data from social media accounts (demographics, job title, location, interests, communication history, etc.) to build more comprehensive understanding of customers.
+Agents can use data from social media accounts—demographics, job title, location, interests, communication history—to build a more comprehensive understanding of customers.
 A 360-degree view of each customer’s needs and interests can enable more targeted marketing efforts, better product suggestions, and less redundant issue resolution.

-Social CRMs with sentiment analysis use “natural language processing” to identify emotions and attitudes your customers express on social media (when a customer is ranting about poor service, for example).
+Social CRMs with sentiment analysis use natural language processing (NLP) to identify emotions and attitudes your customers express on social media.
+For example, you can receive a notification when a customer complains about poor service, and follow up with them directly before it becomes a trending topic.
 Sentiment analysis helps companies with a large customer base process and interpret the high-volume of unstructured data associated with social media.

 Pitching directly to social connections isn’t always effective, since not everyone who posts about a product is ready to buy.
 Social selling tools can help you pinpoint prospects who are closest to making a decision, and discover recurring signals so your efforts aren’t wasted.
 Some social CRMs can even suggest specific ways to engage a prospect based on their demographics and browsing history.

 There are innumerable ways marketers can use social CRMs, from lead generation to content management and marketing analytics.
-Maybe it’s too early to sell to a social prospect, but you know they’re interested—they just need the right information, the right push.
+Maybe it’s too early to sell to a social prospect, but you know they’re interested—they just need the right information.
 That’s a perfect opportunity to connect with a new lead and, for example, get them plugged into your drip marketing program.